RECORD REVIEWS, JANUARY-JUNE 2022.

 THE PEPPERMINT KICKS S/T CD (Rum Bar) Put together by Danny the K (also of the Shang Hi-Los) and Sal Baglio (of The Stompers and Amplifier Heads) this is an album of vintage mid-Seventies style power pop that sounds both authentic and familiar.
 The songs reference Fifties rock’n’roll, Sixties beat-pop and Seventies Glam along the way, producing a record that will have you thinking of TRex, Cheap trick, maybe the Kursaal Flyers, perhaps The Replacements… It works because they keep the songs simple and catchy whilst using arrangements that really bring out the vitality and drama of the songs.
 With their influences coming from some of the very best sources, the results are instantly enjoyable, the sort of songs you hear once and have the tunes stuck in your head for the rest of the week.
 Let’s hope they can follow-up this debut with more fine releases real soon!

-'THE RESIDENTS.
+THE RESIDENTS.
 Wormwood Box CD set (Cherry Red) I’ve always thought that ‘Wormwood’ was one of the Residents’ more under-rated albums, so I’m very happy that this much-expanded version has been made available.
 ‘Wormwood’ features songs based on some of the more peculiar stories found in the Bible, with narration and vocals from Mr Skull as well as some excellent performances from long-time collaborator Molly Harvey (check out ‘I Hate Heaven’ and ‘Burn Baby Burn’.)
 Over the course of nine CD’s, this set begins with the original album and then delves into early demos before exploring live recordings and the ‘Roadworms’ album (which featured the live set recorded in a Berlin studio.)
 Now, in many cases, so many different recordings of the same basic material would be a pointless exercise as most bands strive to sound exactly the same whether in a studio or onstage.
 They would call it ‘professionalism’… others call it ‘predictable'.
 But the Residents have never embraced that concept and, indeed, the music and arrangements for the Wormwood project not only differed when performed live but also continued to evolve as the tour progressed.
 This is most notable between the recording of the very first performance (‘Wormwood at the Fillmore’) and the ‘Live in Europe’ discs, recorded during their European tour the following year.
 Taking it even further into the roots of the album, the two discs of ‘Early Worms’ capture basic musical ideas (mostly instrumental) which gradually form into more fully realised demos, while the live recordings are all good quality and capture not just the music but also the atmosphere of the performances.
 In many ways, it could be said that the key element of The Residents has always been their ideas and how they develop.
 This boxset gives you a chance to explore how their ideas progressed during the ‘Wormwood’ era, from its’ earliest sketches through to its’ eventual conclusion, touring around the world.
 Admittedly, if you’re not a fan of ‘Wormwood’, such an extensive record of the project is not going to change your mind, but if you did enjoy the album or were even a little unsure about it, then this may well be the collection that really helps you to appreciate the album more fully.
 It’s over twenty years since the original release of ‘Wormwood’, but to my ears, it just keeps sounding better than ever!

 THE RISEN DREAD.
 Night Hag CD (therisendread.bandcamp.com/releases) The Risen Dread are an Irish metal band who seem intent on mixing styles and genres to create a concept album which has mental illness as its’ central theme.
 The band have already toured extensively allowing themselves to hone their sound and then found time during the pandemic to complete this record.
 The results are certainly powerful, mixing elements of thrash, death and black metal, whilst singer Marco Feltrin produces an impressive range of vocal styles.
 The production gives it a lively, insistent sound and a guest appearances from Sepultura guitarist Andreas Kisser adds to the depth of the sound, whilst Brazilian composer Renato Zanuto brings an atmospheric arrangement to the final track, ‘The Night Hag’.
-As a debut album, this is a pretty impressive album and certainly suggests that this is a band who may well be capable of producing some very interesting records as they progress further.
+As a debut album, this is a pretty impressive record and certainly suggests that this is a band who may well be capable of producing some very interesting records as they progress further.
 In the meantime, be sure to give this a listen and keep your ears-open for more from this band.

 THE STRANGLERS.
 TheMeninblackinTokyo.
 LP (Coursegood) recorded live in Japan during November 2019, this album documents one of the final gigs played by the band before the sad and untimely loss of Dave Greenfield.
 I doubt if any fan would deny how important his keyboard style was to the bands’ overall sound, but if you need a reminder, you listen to this album.
 It was always one of the key elements that set the Stranglers apart from the punk rock pack and allowed them to carve-out their own place within the last five decades of rock music.
 It seems impossible to consider this album without paying tribute to Dave-in-Black, but it also stands up very well as a great set in its’ own right.
 As anyone who has seen the band in recent years will attest, since the band returned to the four-piece format, they’ve regained the dynamic of their early years and it clearly works better for them.
 They perform their older material perfectly, with all the power and intent it deserves, but also add new songs that are just as integral to the set.
 That they are delivering new material that stands up so well next to their established classics is almost incredible, but it’s true.
 This recording is all the proof you need.
 Songs like ‘I’ve Been Wild’, ‘Norfolk Coast’ and ‘Freedom is Insane’ are totally complimentary alongside the likes of ‘Peaches’, ‘Something Better Change’ or ‘Tank’.
 What more could you want from a band or a live album?
 That being said, thid isn’t a perfect representation of the band as the recording is a little too clean and ‘digital’ at times, if you know what I mean, but the performance is great even if the album doesn’t really capture the atmosphere of their gigs and the usual interaction with the audience.
 But that’s a minor gripe when you consider just how good it sounds anyway.
 This is a limited edition release, so I suggest you get over to the bands’ webstore promptly.
 After following the band for so many years, hearing an album like this confirms that I was doing the right thing!
 I can only recommend that you catch up with The Stranglers soon, if you haven’t already done so.